 Once the suicidal crisis has passed or the person’s mood has improved, the danger is over

-It may be over for that moment, but without follow-up treatment, there is increased risk of future crises, as noted above.
+It may be over for that moment, but without follow-up treatment, there is an increased risk of future crises, as noted above.
 This highlights the need for follow-up treatment after the immediate crisis has been resolved.